luyunghsiang/yhluweb/_sources/teach.rst.txt

   Lecturer (Sabbatical Visit) in "Special Topics in Machine Intelligence, Seoul National University"

-  The course is available for anyone worldwide to audit without charge (through EdX, please check the link above).
+  The course is available to anyone worldwide for auditing (through EdX, please check the link above).

 +----------+------------------------------+----------------------------------------------------------------------------------------------+
 | Lecture  | Topic                        | Slides                                                                                       |